JohannesMP/com.johannesmp.blog/_posts/2017-02-11-ssh-workflow-tips.md

 3. Use _**nano**_ for config files
 4. Some useful applications
 5. Customize your _**.bashrc**_ file

-This post assumes you have a [basic grasp of Linux commands](http://linuxcommand.org/learning_the_shell.php) such as [apt-get](https://help.ubuntu.com/community/AptGet/Howto) and [linux file permissions](https://help.ubuntu.com/community/FilePermissions).

 For the most part these are all fairly straightforward and this post will probably contain nothing new for anyone that has a fair amount of linux experience.